erickzz/Roleta/README.md

-Simple roulette made using React.
+A simple roulette game created using React.